LiyrAstroph/BRAINS/docs/param.rst

   %========================================================================
   %
-  FlagCloudsForceUpdate       1                           % default 0; 0, not update; 1, update whenever BLR parameters are changed
+  FlagCloudsForceUpdate       0                           % default 0;
+                                                          % 0, only update when BLR parameters are updated
+                                                          % 1, update every MCMC perturb (continuum + BLR)

   FlagConSysErr               0                           % 0, not include systematic error of contininuum; 1, include
   FlagLineSysErr              0                           % 0, not include systematic error of line; 1, include

+  FlagNonlinear               1                           % 0, linear response; 1, non-linear response
   %========================================================================
   % spectral broadening

+  FlagInstRes                 1                           % 0, uniform prior, epoch-independent
+                                                          % 1, uniform prior, but epoch-dependent parameterization
+                                                          % 2, epoch-dependent parameterization, prior stored in "InstResFile"

-  InstRes                     220                           % instrument broadening (modeled by a Gaussian), in km/s
+  InstRes                     220                           % instrument broadening (modeled by a Gaussian), in km/s, for FlagInstRes=0, or 1
-                                                            % if seting to <0.0, the broadening is epoch dependent, stored in "InstResFile"

-  InstResErr                  34.0                          % instrument broadening error, in km/s
+  InstResErr                  50.0                         % instrument broadening error, in km/s, for FlagInstRes=0, or 1

-  InstResFile                 data/arp151_broaden.txt       % file for storing epoch-dependent instrument broadening
+  InstResFile                 data/sim_broaden.txt       % file for storing epoch-dependent instrument broadening
                                                             % two columns: broadening width and error (km/s), in the order of time as the 2d line data

   %========================================================================